quantummole/course-projects/README.md

 # course-projects
-Projects that I had submitted for the completion of coursework
+Jupyter Notebooks for the projects that I had submitted for the completion of coursework